Di bear's Den

 But then my thoughts went from physical pain to emotional pain.
 That's when I really started to ponder those 10 years of my life.
 I realized that I experienced an incredibly dark period that was cursed with sadness and anxiety and despair.
 The emotional pain manifested physically, in addition to the health issues I was having.

 I realized that a lot of the suffering I endured was emotional, and I brought it upon myself.
-Had I not turned away from God, I likely would haven endured hardship as that is a part of life, but it would not have taken such a toll on me, and it wouldn’t have been the emotional pain I experienced.
+Had I not turned away from God, I likely would have endured hardship as that is a part of life, but it would not have taken such a toll on me, and it wouldn’t have been the emotional pain I experienced.

 In Matthew 22:36-38, a Pharisee asked Jesus, “Teacher, which is the great commandment in the law?”
 And he said to him, “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.
 This is the great and first commandment.”